pete-the-programmer/FCards/_chapters/ch03-types.md

 chapter: "03"
 ---
 ## Records
-A _record_ is a type of thing that has multiple parts to its value, like a name, or id, or a number.
+> A _record_ is a type of thing that has multiple parts to its value, like a name, or id, or a number.
+>

-Each of these parts has a label and a type, which itself can even be another _record_ type.
+> Each of these parts has a label and a type, which itself can even be another _record_ type.
 Traditionally, types of things (like a record definition) start with a capital letter, and instances of these things (e.g a variable) start with a small letter.
+>
+> Parts of a type are separated with a semicolon (;) or are put on separate lines at the next level of indentation

+So, we can define a playing Card as having a couple of parts - the suit and the number value

 ```fsharp
 type Card = {